 The present clubhouse was built in 1984.
-It has since been improved and extended, and is looked after by the members under the supervision of the Building Manager.
+It has since been improved and extended, and is looked after by a Maintenance Teams, made up of some of the members.

 The Green was maintained by the members and various specialists until 1984, at which time a full time green keeper was employed.

 Since then it has reverted back to being looked after by the members under the direction of the Green Marshall, with some specialist help as required.
 The Green and clubhouse are much admired by visiting teams.

 The Men’s section plays in the local leagues, national, and county competitions.
 They also play in club competitions and friendly mixed games jointly with the ladies.